silverstripe/silverstripe-serve/README.md

-This can be used for any number of things, but the primary use-case is to pull in any stub code & config that wouldn’t normally be included by SilverStripe in the current execution session, such as test stubs.
+This can be used for any number of things, but the primary use-case is to pull in any stub code & config that wouldn’t normally be included by Silverstripe in the current execution session, such as test stubs.

 ```sh
 $ vendor/bin/serve --bootstrap-file tests/serve-bootstrap.php